NatSydenham/nand2tetris/README.md

 ## Project 10

 In Project 10, I implemented the syntax analysis function of the Jack compiler, which takes a .jack file or directory containing multiple .jack files, and converts them into .xml parse trees.
-My implementation of the syntax analyser differs from the suggested method as I tokenise and analyse on separate passes, rather than implementing both in one pass.
-This is to be refactored.
+Originally, I left the tokenisation and parsing as two separate passes through the file, which was inefficient.
+I fixed this by refactoring the program to tokenise and parse in the same pass by creating the tokeniser in the compilation class.

 ### More Coming Soon ###